taisei-project/taisei/doc/GAME.rst

 you get along the way) is helpful for everyone.

 .. _Point Item Value:
+**Point Item Value**
     The amount of score you collect is not a flat value.
 It depends on different factors you can influence.

     Point items for example give more score if they are collected higher up on the screen.
     The maximum value of a point item (collected at the top of the screen) is referred to as Point Item Value, or     PIV.
 It’s displayed on the HUD next to the blue point icon.
 It can be increased by collecting small Value items that usually spawn when bullets are canceled, grazing above 4.00 power, or, most efficiently, using the Power Surge system.

     PIV also affects some other values, such as spell card bonuses.

-.. _Autocollection:
+**Autocollection**
     In various situations, the player will automatically collect all items on the screen.
 Each item collected in this way counts as collected at the top of the screen, which is beneficial for scoring.

     Autocollection happens in the following situations:

-- The player moves above a certain height on the screen
+    * The player moves above a certain height on the screen
-- Bombs
+    * Bombs
-- Power Surges
+    * Power Surges

-.. _Volts:
-A measure of the number of voltage items collected during a stage, minus a number for each death.
-Having a dividend greater than the divisor at the end of the stage unlocks an overdrive spell.

-.. _Overdrive Spells:

-Each boss has one extra spell that can only be seen during a playthrough by having at least a certain number of volts.
-Deaths to these do not subtract lives, but bombs are deactivated as well.

-.. _Power Surges:
+**Power Surges**

-Power Surges are the most important aspect of the scoring system in Taisei as they increase PIV, give you extra resources, trigger autocollection, cancel tough patterns without failing spells, and unlock the extra overdrive spells.
+    Power Surges are the most important aspect of the scoring system in Taisei as they increase PIV, give you extra resources, trigger autocollection, cancel tough patterns without failing spells, and unlock the extra overdrive spells to collect even more score.

-.. _Bonuses:
+**Bonuses**
     These come from clearing stages and capturing spells and make up most of your score, with the most common and significant variable being your PIV.

 More info
 ---------